djmunoz/obliquity_inference/README.rst

    import pandas as pd

-You need a CSV file containing the following columns: 'Vsini','dVsini','Veq','dVeq_plus','dVeq_minus'
+You need a CSV file containing the following columns: 'Vsini', 'dVsini', 'Veq', 'dVeq_plus' and 'dVeq_minus'

 .. code:: python